 How Do I Know if My Loved One’s Anxiety Is Severe Enough to Need Residential Treatment?

-Residential psychiatric treatment is typically appropriate when outpatient care has been tried and isn’t producing the needed change, when substance use has become entangled with the anxiety, when daily functioning is becoming harder to maintain despite outward appearances, or when safety concerns (including thoughts of suicide) are present.
+Residential psychiatric treatment is typically appropriate when outpatient care has been tried and isn’t producing the needed change, when substance use has become entangled with the anxiety, when daily functioning is getting harder to maintain despite outward appearances, or when safety concerns including thoughts of suicide are present.
 A clinical assessment with a residential program’s admissions team is the most reliable way to determine the right level of care.

 Why Doesn’t Outpatient Therapy Work for Everyone With Anxiety and Addiction?

-Outpatient therapy provides limited clinical contact (often 50 minutes a week) against many hours of unstructured time spent in the environment that maintains the cycle.
+Outpatient therapy provides limited clinical contact, often 50 minutes a week, against many hours of unstructured time spent in the environment that maintains the cycle.
 For people with high-acuity anxiety and entangled substance use, that ratio frequently isn’t enough to produce the change required.
-Residential care changes the structure: more clinical contact, more intensive therapy, and physical distance from the conditions that maintain the illness.
+Residential care changes the structure with more clinical contact, more intensive therapy, and physical distance from the conditions that maintain the illness.

 What Does Dual Diagnosis Treatment for Anxiety and Substance Use Look Like?

 Quality dual diagnosis treatment addresses both conditions in parallel, with integrated psychiatric and addiction care delivered by the same clinical team.
-That includes psychiatric evaluation and medication management for the anxiety, evidence-based therapies (CBT, DBT, trauma resolution) that address both conditions, medical detox if needed, and a treatment plan that doesn’t subordinate the mental health condition to the substance use or vice versa.
+That includes psychiatric evaluation and medication management for the anxiety, evidence-based therapies such as CBT, DBT, and trauma resolution that address both conditions, medical detox if needed, and a treatment plan that gives the mental health condition and the substance use equal clinical weight.

 How Is Residential Mental Health Treatment Different From a Psychiatric Hospital?

-A psychiatric hospital is built for acute crisis stabilization, with a focus on getting a person safe enough for discharge in days, not on the deeper therapeutic work that recovery requires.
-Residential mental health treatment is built for the work that comes after stabilization: 30 to 90 days of intensive therapy, medication management, and skill-building in an environment that’s clinically rigorous and dignified rather than institutional.
+A psychiatric hospital is built for acute crisis stabilization, focused on getting a person safe enough for discharge in days.
+Residential mental health treatment is built for the work that comes after stabilization: 30 to 90 days of intensive therapy, medication management, and skill-building in an environment that’s clinically rigorous and dignified instead of institutional.

 Does Destination Hope Treat Anxiety as a Primary Condition, Not Just Alongside Addiction?

 Yes.
 Destination Hope was built specifically to treat psychiatric conditions as primary conditions, with the clinical depth that mental illness deserves.
-Anxiety disorders, depression, bipolar disorder, PTSD, eating disorders, and other psychiatric conditions are treated as the primary clinical focus.
-When substance use is also present, it’s treated fully and simultaneously, never as the only thing that matters.
+Anxiety disorders, depression, bipolar disorder, PTSD, and eating disorders are treated as the primary clinical focus.
+When substance use is also present, it’s treated fully and at the same time, with neither condition subordinated to the other.

 What Happens During a Residential Stay for Someone With High-Functioning Anxiety?

-The stay begins with a comprehensive evaluation and stabilization, followed by intensive individualized treatment: psychiatric care, medication management, evidence-based therapy (CBT, DBT, trauma-focused work), group sessions, and structured daily routines.
+The stay begins with a comprehensive evaluation and stabilization, followed by intensive individualized treatment: psychiatric care, medication management, evidence-based therapy including CBT, DBT, and trauma-focused work, group sessions, and structured daily routines.
 Step-down options through PHP, IOP, and extended care support the transition back into daily life.
 The full continuum is built around the reality that real recovery takes time and structured support across phases.

 Take the Next Step

 You’ve watched them disappear.
 Destination Hope was built to help bring them back.
 Our clinical team is psychiatrist-led, Masters-level-and-above, Joint Commission accredited, and equipped to treat the high-acuity conditions that other programs decline.
-Reach out through our For a Loved One intake path or contact our admissions team directly for a confidential conversation.
+To talk through whether residential psychiatric care fits your situation, reach our admissions team for a confidential conversation or call (954) 302-4269.
 We’re here.

 Crisis and Emergency Resources